-In most of the organisations I work with, I find them stuffed full of smart, competent and expert people who are not lacking knowledge or the capacity to find it.
-What they are short of is experience and practice in doing things differently, applying what they know and adapting it to the current situation confronting their work, their teams and their organisation.
+In most of the organizations I work with, I find them stuffed full of smart, competent and expert people who are not lacking knowledge or the capacity to find it.
+What they are short of is experience and practice in doing things differently, applying what they know and adapting it to the current situation confronting their work, their teams and their organization.
 What they need is to integrate learning with work in a new and profound way.

 It’s time we embraced a new global movement of experiential learning designs that move people and move organizations.

 Let’s ditch a ‘top tips’ mindset to organizational learning.
 Instead, let’s get on with creating experiential learning programmes that help employees to apply what they know and build their experience of working, leading, managing, and innovating in new and novel ways that will actually make a sustainable difference to the future of their organizations.